 … or a MISS!

-Two potential challenges have come up during our debate about the Signature Mixers.
+Two potential challenges have come up during our debate about the Signature Mixers core range extension.

-Second, the new range does come across as overly complicated in both design and recipes, whereas the Coca-Cola brand has always delivered effectively on the ‘less is more’ design principle.
+This core range extension feels quite complicated.
+Whereas the Coca-Cola brand has always delivered effectively on the ‘less is more’ design principle.
 The ingredients list is perhaps too long and lacks logic (e.g. ‘oak extract’ in the Smoky mixer rather than the Woody one, and ‘rosemary’ in Spicy rather than Herbal).
 The paper labels over the caps are also unnecessary and prone to damage.

 Finally, the launch of Signature Mixers, and also Coca-Cola ENERGY, stretches Coke’s ‘brand elastic’ quite far, in terms of both core competences and brand personality.
 And recent attempts to extend the core have had mixed results, with Coca-Cola Life and Coca-Cola Cherry both being discontinued (although some ‘limited edition’ flavour variants remain).
 Signature Mixers are interesting and intriguing, but is Coke a credible brand to launch them with?